 The aim of WtERT UK is to promote waste processing technologies that have potential to contribute to UK energy generation and sustainable waste management.
 EfW, also known as Waste-to-Energy (WtE), involves producing for heat and / or electricity by recovering the energy contained in the municipal solid wastes left after recycling and other industrial, agricultural, and forestry residues.
 These conversion technologies play an important role in providing energy and delivering sustainable waste management. > FAQ 1

-The UK Government supports efficient energy recovery from residual waste which can deliver environmental benefits, reduce carbon impacts and provide economic opportunities.
+The UK Government supports efficient energy recovery from residual waste which can deliver environmental benefits, reduce carbon impacts and provide economic binary option broker opportunities.

 The WtERT UK website provides an overview of the available technologies that generate EfW and acts as a gateway to unbiased information and technical data.